ebley/vue-guides/README.md

 - Turnout app - it uses firebase v9 and whats in the course is v8.
 Not sure why he can't make a link or reference or add slides with the updated code.
 It took me foreer to know whats going on - but after much fighting and finally realizing v8 vs. v9 of firebase - I got it all working.

+- I was't using a Mac - this is done is VSCode

 See my code vs. his code using Git DIFF's or just download my repo to see the differences in those last 2 apps.

 i hope it saves someone hours.
 Good course other than that.